Airstream mechanism: Lingual (velaric) initiation

 The third form of initiation in human language is lingual or velaric initiation, where a sound is produced by a closure at two places of articulation, and the airstream is formed by movement of the body of the tongue.
 Lingual stops are more commonly known as clicks, and are almost universally ingressive.
 The word lingual is derived from Latin lingua, which means tongue.

 To produce a lingual ingressive airstream, first close the vocal tract at two places: at the back of the tongue, as in a velar or uvular stop, and simultaneously with the front of the tongue or the lips, as in a coronal or bilabial stop.
 These holds may be voiceless, voiced, or nasalized.
 Then lower the body of the tongue to rarefy the air above it.
 The closure at the front of the tongue is opened first, as the click "release"; then the closure at the back is released for the pulmonic or glottalic click "accompaniment" or "efflux".
 This may be aspirated, affricated, or even ejective.
 Even when not ejective, it is not uncommon for the glottis to be closed as well, for a triply articulated consonant, and this third closure is released last to produce a glottalized click.
 Clicks are found in very few languages, notably the Khoisan languages of southern Africa and some nearby tongues such as Zulu.
 They are more often found in extra-linguistic contexts, such as the "tsk tsk" sound many Westerners use to express regret or pity (a dental click), or the clucking noise used by many equestrians to urge on their horses (a lateral click).

 Lingual egressive initiation is performed by reversing the sequence of a lingual ingressive: the front and back of the tongue (or lips and back of the tongue) seal off the vocal cavity, and the cheeks and middle of the tongue move inward and upward to increase oral pressure.
-The only attested use of a lingual egressive is a bilabial nasal egressive click in Damin.
+The only attested use of a lingual egressive is a bilabial egressive "spurt" in Damin.
 Transcribing this also requires the use of the Extended IPA, [ʘ↑].

 Since the air pocket used to initiate lingual consonants is so small, it is not thought to be possible to produce lingual fricatives, vowels, or other sounds which require continuous airflow.

 Clicks may be voiced, but they are more easily nasalized.
 This may be because the vocal cavity behind the rearmost closure, behind which the air passing through the glottis for voicing must be contained, is so small that clicks cannot be voiced for long.
 Allowing the airstream to pass through the nose enables a longer production.

 Nasal clicks involve a combination of lingual and pulmonic mechanisms.
 The velum is lowered so as to direct pulmonic airflow through the nasal cavity during the lingual initiation.
 This nasal airflow may itself be egressive or ingressive, independently of the lingual initiation of the click.
 Nasal clicks may be voiced, but are very commonly unvoiced and even aspirated, which is rare for purely pulmonic nasals.